Reading Time: 7 minutes

 Sauerkraut is another kind of fermented veggie, made from cabbage.
 During the fermentation process, live and active probiotics are created for your benefit!

-Sourdough bread is another great source of probiotics, as it’s fermented bread.
+Sourdough bread is another great source of probiotics in foods, as it’s fermented bread.
 Although those with Celiac disease should not consume sourdough, some with Non-Celiac Gluten Sensitivity are able to enjoy this unique bread.
 Always look for bread baked with the freshest and least ingredients.

 Although they sound similar and both benefit the gut, probiotics and prebiotics are not the same thing.
 Fundamentally, probiotics are the living microorganisms in your gut, while prebiotics are what feed the probiotics.
 At the end of the day, both prebiotics and probiotics go hand-in-hand!